-In the end the court concluded that the appropriate approach for a Court to consider when considering a stay in favour of arbitration that has been responded to by a summary judgment application is:-
+The court concluded that the appropriate approach for a court to consider when considering a stay in favour of arbitration that has been responded to by a summary judgment application is:

-- (1) whether the claim is within the scope of the arbitration agreement (as in Comodo Holdings Ltd and GL Asia Mauritius above) and if it is; - (2) whether the defendant disputes it.
+- whether the claim is within the scope of the arbitration agreement (as in Comodo Holdings Ltd and GL Asia Mauritius above); and - whether the defendant disputes it.

-If it is and if he does [dispute the claim that is], then jurisdiction and summary judgment should be declined and a stay granted in favour of arbitration, irrespective of the likely outcome of any summary judgment application.
+If so jurisdiction and summary judgment should be declined and a stay granted in favour of arbitration, irrespective of the likely outcome of any summary judgment application.